 How legacies and in-memoriam gifts have made a difference to the RIBA:

-Barry Lennox's generous bequest to the RIBA Education Fund in memory of his wife, Jayne Lennox, will be used to set up a series of scholarships to support UK architecture students.
+Barry Lennox's generous legacy to the RIBA Education Fund in memory of his wife, Jayne Lennox, has been used to set up a series of scholarships to support UK architecture students.
 The RIBA Education Fund exists to help alieviate student financial hardship, widen participation and reduce drop out rates.
 Without the generosity of donors like Barry Lennox, we would not be able to help so many students through their architectural education.

 Barry Lennox: Obituary